 Well, according to Indeed salary reviews, Postmates isn’t too shabby.
 In fact, delivery workers earn an average of $17.41 per hour.

 I’ll go out on a limb and say that the Postmates hourly earnings might be a tad high.
-According to Indeed, the average DoorDash worker earns an extra $4,500 per month, but this can’t be the case (or everyone would be working for DoorDash).
+According to Indeed, the average DoorDash worker earns an extra $4,500 per month.

 Time to do a bit more digging!

 As usual, doing a bit of searching on Reddit brings up more realistic figures.
 Just take a look at this thread on how much people make working for Postmates:

 If we checkout a collection of other Reddit threads on how much DoorDash workers make, you get a similar, albeit slightly more volatile story:

 After interviewing my friend about delivering for Uber Eats or DoorDash, the DoorDash info lines up pretty well.
 He averages around $7.50 an order in downtown Toronto, and he was able to complete around 2 orders per hour, or $15 worth of work.

 To recap, here is my understanding about the current pay model of DoorDash and Postmates: